ElemeFE/node-interview/sections/en-us/io.md

 ### Object mode

 The stream created by the Node API can only manipulate strings or buffer objects.
-But the implementation of the stream can be based on other types of Javascript(Except for null, it has a special meaning in stream).
+But the implementation of the stream can be based on other types of JavaScript(Except for null, it has a special meaning in stream).
 This stream is in the "object mode (objectMode)".
 You can generate an object-mode stream by providing the `objectMode` parameter when creating a stream object.
 It is not safe to attempt to convert an existing stream to object mode.

 ### Buffer